HolmCramer/chess_cli/README.md

 ## Introduction

-This is one of the first small projects I made during my reschooling.
-With the self imposed rule to to only use built-ins and no other dependencies.
+This is one of the first small projects I made during my career change training.
+With the self imposed rule to only use built-ins and no other dependencies.

 It's a simple CLI Chess application with movable pieces but without the chess rules.